Authentications and Apostilles

 The cost of returning your document by ordinary post is included in the fee.
 Please include a self-addressed Registered or Express Post envelope if you wish your document to be returned to you via either of these methods.

-If you are overseas and wish to have your document returned by Express Courier International (ECI) (Australia Post) please include additional payment of:
+If you are overseas and wish to have your document returned by Express Courier International (ECI) (Australia Post) please include additional payment for postage.
+Postage rates can be calculated on the Australia Post website.

 Please note all payment must be in Australian dollars